jamesmathison/blog/_posts/2017-04-29-classes-of-headlines.md

 Now, combine News as well to make a kamakazi of appeal:

-Self-Interest + Curiosity + News: **REVEALED: THE SECRET, IDIOTIC MOVE THAT MADE ME A STAR SALESMAN IN A WEEK**
+Self-Interest + Curiosity + News: **REVEALED: THE HIDDEN, IDIOTIC MOVE THAT MADE ME A STAR SALESMAN IN A WEEK**

 This last headline is not from the book.
 It's my own, untested, in-the-moment idea.
 As such it might fall flat, but probably only on **believability** issues.
 That can be fixed by softening the language.
 If only I had a product to test this headline on…